 Yesterday I shared my summer home tour, and you can’t quite see the play corner of this space but on the other side of that side table on the left is where the chaos begins.
 It’s right in our living area.

 I wanted to find something I could add to the living room that could serve as a toy organizer that also was a little bit stylish.
 I loved this 8 cube organizer I found at Walmart.
 I scoped it out online and picked it up in our store.
-I love the weathered wood finish but it comes in multiple other finishes.
+I love the weathered wood finish and it comes in multiple other finishes too.
 It fits perfectly in this corner of our living room keeping the toys corralled.

 This new cube system houses all of the toys that are most played with in our home.
-Puzzles, books, Doc McStuffins, play food, etc. I added a handful of baskets to stash the smaller toys (similar baskets here and here).
+Puzzles, books, board games, stuffies, play food, etc. I added a handful of baskets to stash the smaller toys (similar baskets here and here).
 Then, place the puzzles and wooden sets, along with the books on the shelves.
 You’ll see the play kitchen has been relocated to the closet to be brought out when we want to play with it.
 It’s so nice now that everything seems to have a home instead of digging through the depths of that storage bag for the smallest dinosaur figurine.
 One other thing I love about this toy organization system is that everything is at kid level so my kid can be responsible for putting things back where they go.

 Overall, I can’t be happier.
 This space cleaned up so nicely all because of a simple piece of furniture.
 I love that we can feel as though the space is family friendly without being completely overrun by toys.